George Ekeh

 George Ekeh (born 10 July 1980) is a Nigerian-Swedish former footballer who played as a forward.

 Career

 Ekeh was born in Festac Town, Lagos State, Nigeria.

 India

 Ekeh scored hat-tricks twice for Mohun Bagan, scoring all his team's goals in a 3–3 draw with JCT in 2002 and a 3–1 victory over defending champion HAL in 2003.
 In September 2003, however, he complained that Mohun Bagan had not paid him the amount they owed him, taking the case to FIFA, which ordered the Mariners to pay the Nigerian the $6500 he was due.

 In 2007, he played as a forward for Churchill Brothers.

 Finland

 Ekeh topped the scoring charts of the 2010 Kakkonen with Atlantis by May 2010, scoring nine goals.

 Personal life

-He is the brother of Emmanuel and Charles Ekeh Kingsley Ekeh.
-He is also uncle to Ekeh Manuchimso.
+He is the brother of Emmanuel Ekeh and Sunny Kingsley Ekeh.